 Our sustainably sourced logs have been kiln dried to reduce moisture.
 Less moisture means more heat output, a cleaner burn and ultimately means you need fewer logs.

 A 1.2m3 bag is equivalent to 50 small bags or nets of logs.
-These premier ‘ready to burn’ logs are ideal for stoves, open fires and pizza ovens.
+These premier ‘ready to burn’ logs are ideal for stoves, open fires, pizza ovens and firepits.
 They’re also suitable for DEFRA-approved stoves that can be used in a smoke control area.

 Bulk bag of British kiln dried hardwood logs for immediate burning on all wood burning appliances.